MoonBlvd/tad-IROS2019/README.md

 	python run_AD.py --load_config config/test_A3D.yaml

-The online anomaly detection script is not provided, but the users are free to write another script to do FOL and anomaly detection online.
+The only anomaly detection script is not provided, but the users are free to write another script to do FOL and anomaly detection online.

 ## Dataset and features
-## A3D dataset
+### A3D dataset
-The A3D dataset contains videos from YouTube and a ```.pkl``` file including human annotated video start/end time and anomaly start/end time.
-We provide scripts and url files to download the videos and run pre-process to get the same images we haved used in the paper.
+The A3D dataset contains videos from YouTube and a ```.pkl``` file including human annotated video start/end times and anomaly start/end times.
+We provide scripts and url files to download the videos and run pre-process to get the same images we used in the paper.

 Download the videos from YouTube:

 	python datasets/A3D_download.py --download_dir VIDEO_DIR --url_file datasets/A3D_urls.txt

-Then convert the videos to images in 10Hz
+Then convert the videos to images in 10Hz:

 	python scripts/video2frames.py -v VIDEO_DIR -f 10 -o IMAGE_DIR -e jpg